lab596/civiform/Testing.md

        bin/build-browser-tests

-1. Bring up the local test environment.
+1. Bring up the local test environment with the AWS emulator.
 This step can be done in a separate terminal window while the Docker image is still building.

    Leave this running while you are working for faster browser test runs:

        bin/run-browser-test-env

-   This command runs the browser tests with local stack, the AWS emulator To run browser tests with the Azure browser test environment, run:
+   To run browser tests with the Azure browser test environment, using Azurite (the Azure emnulator) instead of the AWS emulator, run:

        bin/run-browser-test-env -–azure

-   This runs the tests using Azurite, the Azure emalator.
+   This runs the tests using Azurite, the Azure emulator.